ryman1/keeweb-wiki/FAQ.md

 Q: What will happen if I change file on another computer?
 A: Changes will be loaded by all peers once you save them or auto-save happens.

+### Update
+Q: How to use proxy server for this app?
+A: The app will use proxy settings from system-wide config.
+If you want to use custom setting for this app, start it with `--proxy-server` command-line switch.

 ### Self-hosting
 Q: Which server should I use?
 A: Any static server (nginx, apache, IIS, ...).
 The app is single HTML file which is executed in browser.
 [Here](https://github.com/antelle/keeweb#self-hosting) you will find some useful tips about self-hosting.